-The angel was a messenger of God, without human form or body, which meant that artists sometimes used symbolism when they portrayed an angel – see the Tanner painting
+The angel was a messenger of God, without human form or body, which meant that artists sometimes used symbolism when they portrayed an angel – see the Tanner painting below

 Lilies were a symbol of perpetual virginity – see for example the Hitchcock and Waterhouse paintings below